 – Don’t share passwords on unencrypted chats.

 If it’s hard to remember all those passwords, then it’s best to make use of a password manager.
 Also, always enable two-factor authentication on accounts.
+If you own an iOS device, you should always try and share Wi-Fi password with iPhone.

 A lot of businesses are not prepared to deal with the consequences of having all their data stolen in a cyber-attack or locked away by ransomware.
 Not only do many not have up-to-date backups, but those that do often make the mistake of storing them on the same premises.
 Sometimes even on the same devices/servers.
 That doesn’t help anyone.